joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> The enumeration value in the example above would normally be
+> In the above example the value attached to the enumeration constant
-> accessed with `c.value` and the list length with `d.length`
+> would typically be accessed using `c.value`, and the list length
+> would be referred to as `d.length`.

 All values can be converted to string representation using the
 `toString` function.